What Is Decimal For 1/8

 Method 3: Expanding the Fraction to a Decimal Equivalent

 We can convert 1/8 to a decimal by finding an equivalent fraction with a denominator that is a power of 10.
-However, 8 doesn't easily convert to a power of 10 (10, 100, 1000, etc.).
+Even so, 8 doesn't easily convert to a power of 10 (10, 100, 1000, etc.).
 This means a direct conversion through this method isn't as efficient as simple division in this specific case.
 While possible using more complex techniques (like finding a common denominator and then converting), it is less intuitive than direct division for this particular fraction.

 Exploring the Significance of 0.125

 The decimal 0.125 holds a specific meaning.
 It represents 125 thousandths, which can also be written as the fraction 125/1000.
-This fraction can be simplified by dividing both numerator and denominator by their greatest common divisor, which is 125:

 125 ÷ 125 = 1 1000 ÷ 125 = 8